mindsparkist/ITIL-Notes/README.md

 Delivery Layers: Your Pit Crew's Expertise

+L1 (Level 1): These are the first responders, like the jack crew in a pit stop.
+They handle common, well-defined problems that often have quick solutions.
+They might reset configurations, restart services, or provide basic troubleshooting steps.
+L2 (Level 2): They're the more experienced technicians, like the tire changers.
+They tackle issues that require deeper investigation or go beyond basic troubleshooting.
+L2 engineers might analyze logs, diagnose root causes, or implement workarounds.
+L3 (Level 3): These are the pit crew's experts, like the engine specialists.
+They deal with intricate problems requiring advanced knowledge or specialized skills.
+L3 engineers might fix complex bugs, perform in-depth debugging, or involve developers in resolving coding issues.

 In the world of software development, there are a few documents that get tossed around to initiate projects and define expectations.
 Here's a breakdown of RFI, RFP, REQ, and SOW in a way that's easy to understand for an entry-level software engineer:

 **RFI (Request for Information):**